jae0/bio.snowcrab/README.md

-Stock assessment of Canada's Maritimes Region snow crab (*Chionoectes oplio*) leveraging aegis*, bio*, and stmv packages.
+Stock assessment of Canada's Maritimes Region snow crab (*Chionoectes oplio*) leveraging aegis*, bio*, and packages.

-This project, bio.snowcrab is used by the Maritimes snow crab group to:
+This project, *bio.snowcrab*, is used by the Maritimes snow crab group to:

   - Assimilate data from various sources:
     - Minilog, Seabird, Marport, GPS data streams